roma-glushko/roma-glushko.github.io/content/blog/k-nearest-neighbors/index.md

 ## References

-- <a target="_blank" rel="noopener nofollow" href="https://www.oreilly.com/library/view/practical-statistics-for/9781491952955/">Practical Statistics for Data Scientists by Peter Bruce and Andrew Bruce</a>
+- <a target="_blank" rel="noopener" href="https://www.oreilly.com/library/view/practical-statistics-for/9781491952955/">Practical Statistics for Data Scientists by Peter Bruce and Andrew Bruce</a>
-- <a target="_blank" rel="noopener nofollow" href="https://towardsdatascience.com/k-nearest-neighbors-and-the-curse-of-dimensionality-e39d10a6105d">k-Nearest Neighbors and the Curse of Dimensionality</a>
+- <a target="_blank" rel="noopener" href="https://towardsdatascience.com/k-nearest-neighbors-and-the-curse-of-dimensionality-e39d10a6105d">k-Nearest Neighbors and the Curse of Dimensionality</a>